Cost of living: dealing with high gas and electricity bills

 - Child Tax Credit or Working Tax Credit and your household income is below a certain threshold.
 The threshold that will be applied will depend on the size of your household and whether you are single or part of a couple.
 For more information see GOV.UK.

 To meet the high-energy-cost criteria, the government will have to identify your property as being likely to have high heating costs.
 They will try do this by looking at property data held by the Valuation Office Agency (VOA).
-However, iti s important to check your post regularly as you may be asked to provide further information to help decide whether you are eligible.
+However, it is important to check your post regularly as you may be asked to provide further information to help decide whether you are eligible.

-If you meet the low-income criteria but do not receive a letter about Warm Home Discount entitlement by the middle of January 2024, it is likely that your property has not been identified as having high heating costs.
+If you meet the low-income criteria but do not receive a letter about Warm Home Discount entitlement by the middle of January 2025, it is likely that your property has not been identified as having high heating costs.

 Winter Fuel Payment

-You may be eligible for the payment if you were born on or before 24 September 1957.
+- you were born on or before 22 September 1958; and

 Cold Weather Payment